 Probably you can, however just as making it gluten-free, you will need to adjust the ingredients somewhat if the egg is left out.
 Sadly, I am not able to provide substitutes for all sorts of allergies and diets

 Before you fill the tart cases, you can store them easily on top of each other in an air-tight container.
-Once you fill them, they should be served soon as depending on the type of filling you use they might get soggy after a day or two.
-Any leftover can be stored in the fridge.
+Once you fill them, they should be served soon as depending on the filling you use they might get soggy after a day or two.
+Any leftovers can be stored in the fridge.
 Cover it, so it does not absorb any smell from the fridge

 The BEST Pâte Sablée, sweet shortcrust pastry